 Tip: Explore other markets; look upstream and downstream from the customers you currently service.

-Investigate whether there may be a niche within your niche.
+I coach businesses to investigate whether there may be a niche within your niche.
 For example: If your business provides electrical contracting services to small-medium size business and your specialty is being super-responsive, explore the opportunity to specialise in a sub-sector of the market like private surgery clinics.

 Option 2: Bend and stretch.
 Redirect your effort and attention to being the best at something that IS relevant and valuable to your current market.
 Want to find out what that is?
 See Complaints are Contributions, too – Parts I and II.